wp-plugins/keep-in-touch/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Added RSS icon to access the posts feed

+= 1.0.3 =
+* Added styles to digest messages to show the list as a table

-= 1.0.1 =
+= 1.0.2 =
 * Fixed escaped quotes in urls to media in newsletter

-= 1.0.2 =
-* Added styles to digest messages to show the list as a table

 = 1.0.1 =
 * Small readme change